csc-training/csc-env-eff/_hands-on/disk-areas/disk-areas-tutorial.md

 csc-workspaces
 ```
 2. Look through the output information about your directories and their current quotas.
-💬 These directories can be briefly summerised as below:
-- User-specific directory (= Personal home folder)
-   - Your home directory `$HOME`
-   - The default directory when you login to Puhti/Mahti.
-   - You can store configuration files and other minor personal data.
-- Project-specific directories:
-   - The project **scratch** and **projappl** directories.
-   - Each project contains its **scratch** disk space where actual data analysis tasks are performed. **scratch** area is a temporary space.
-   - **Projappl** directory on the other hand is mainly for storing and sharing compiled applications and libraries etc. with other members of the project.
 3. Visit your projects **scratch** directory and check out its contents:
 ```bash
 cd /scratch/project_XXXX/   # replace XXXX with your project number